 - Define and differentiate between projection fibers, association fibers and commissural fibers.

-- Neuroanatomy of eye movements.
+- Understand the neuroanatomy of the visual system and eye movements.

 Additional Site Resources